pavankalyannv/JavaScript/README.md

   string), duration (a number), and stars (an array of strings).
   • Create a function to print out the movie information like so: "Puff the Magic Dragon lasts for 30 minutes.
 Stars: Puff, Jackie, Living Sneezes."

+  11. Write a JavaScript program that stores basic information like your Name, Company Name and Designation in variable and print the same on console as “My Name is {name} I work in {company name}​ and my Designation is {designation}​”.
+  12. Create a Javascript code and Define the following variables in that script.
+      a.
+Define a String variable call yourName.
+Put your name in the variable.
+      b.
+Define a Numeric variable called luckyNumber with a value of 37.
+      c.
+Define a Numeric variable called salary with a value of 123.45.
+      d.
+Define a variable called ownACar.
+Assign it a boolean value of true.
+      e.
+Define a variable called interest.
+Do not assign it a value.

+13. Write a JavaScript program to display the current day and time in the following format mm/dd/yyyy?

+14. Write a program that prints the first letter of the string in capital and remaining letters in small.

+15. Write a JavaScript function that accepts two arguments, a string and a letter and the function will count the number of occurrences of the specified letter within the string.
+    Sample arguments : 'gmail.com', 'm'
+    Expected output : 2

+16. Write a JavaScript program to find the largest of 5 numbers using conditional statement .

+17. Write a JavaScript program to find the life stage of a person based on to the age group.
+The age group classification are as follows
+          0 - 1 Infant
+          2 - 3 Toddler
+          4 - 5 PreSchooler
+          6 - 12 Primary School Boy
+          13 - 19 Adolesent
+          20 - 35 Matured Person
+          36 - 55 Adult
+          56 + Senior Citizen

+18. Write a JavaScript program which iterates from 1 to 50 and counts the numbers divisible by 3.

+19. Write a javascript code to perform Fibonacci series.

+20. Write a javascript code to find the factorial of numbers from 11 to 20.

+21. Write a JavaScript program to check whether the given number is palindrome or not .
+    Input – 12321
+    Output – Palindrome.
+    Input – 2345
+    Output – Not palindrome.

+22. Write a JavaScript program which compute, the average marks of the following students Then, this average is used to determine the corresponding grade?
+     Student Name     Marks
+          David     80
+          Vinoth    77
+          Divya     88
+          Ishitha   95
+          Thomas    68

+        Range      Grade
+          60      F
+          70      D
+          80      C
+          90      B
+          100     A